kuzzleio/kuzzle-plugin-s3/README.md

 Returns a Presigned URL to upload directly to S3.
 The URL is only valid for a specified period of time.
 (Configurable in the [kuzzlerc file](https://docs.kuzzle.io/plugins/1/manual-setup/config/))

-File uploaded to the generated URL must be validated with `validate` otherwise they will be deleted after the same TTL as for the URL expiration.
+File uploaded to the generated URL must be validated with `validateUpload` otherwise they will be deleted after the same TTL as for the URL expiration.

 *Request format:*